jvdi/xray-ui/README.md

 ## Install with docker

-> This docker tutorial and docker image is provided by [Chasing66](https://github.com/Chasing66)
+> This docker tutorial and docker image is provided by [Chasing66](https://github.com/Chasing66) and Translate by [Mohammad Javidi](https://github.com/jvdi)

 1. Install docker